Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-18 years ago, P. Viola and M. Jones achieved real-time detection of human faces for the first time without any constraints (e.g., skin color segmentation) \cite{CVPR01-VJ, IJCV04-VJ}.
-Running on a 700MHz Pentium III CPU, the detector was tens or even hundreds of times faster than any other algorithms in its time under comparable detection accuracy.
-The detection algorithm, which was later referred to the ``Viola-Jones (VJ) detector'', was herein given by the authors' names in memory of their significant contributions.

-The VJ detector follows a most straight forward way of detection, i.e., sliding windows: to go through all possible locations and scales in an image to see if any window contains a human face.
+\textbf{Viola Jones Detectors:} In 2001, P. Viola and M. Jones achieved real-time detection of human faces for the first time without any constraints (e.g., skin color segmentation) \cite{CVPR01-VJ, IJCV04-VJ}.
+Running on a 700MHz Pentium III CPU, the detector was tens or even hundreds of times faster than other algorithms in its time under comparable detection accuracy.
+The VJ detector follows a most straightforward way of detection, i.e., sliding windows: to go through all possible locations and scales in an image to see if any window contains a human face.
 Although it seems to be a very simple process, the calculation behind it was far beyond the computer's power of its time.
-The VJ detector has dramatically improved its detection speed by incorporating three important techniques: ``integral image'', ``feature selection'', and ``detection cascades''.
+The VJ detector has dramatically improved its detection speed by incorporating three important techniques: ``integral image'', ``feature selection'', and ``detection cascades'' (to be introduced in section \ref{sec:speedup}).

-\textit{1) Integral image}: The integral image is a computational method to speed up box filtering or convolution process.
-Like other object detection algorithms in its time \cite{ICCV98-GeneralHaar,IJCV00-TrainableHaar, TPAMI01-Poggio}, the Haar wavelet is used in VJ detector as the feature representation of an image.
-The integral image makes the computational complexity of each window in VJ detector independent of its window size.

-\textit{2) Feature selection}: Instead of using a set of manually selected Haar basis filters, the authors used Adaboost algorithm \cite{JJSAI99-Boosting} to select a small set of features that are mostly helpful for face detection from a huge set of random features pools (about 180k-dimensional).

-\textit{3) Detection cascades}: A multi-stage detection paradigm (a.k.a. the ``detection cascades'') was introduced in VJ detector to reduce its computational overhead by spending less computations on background windows but more on face targets.